5T33Z0/OC-Little-Translated/10_Kexts_Loading_Sequence_Examples/README.md

 - :warning: The plists included in this section ARE NOT for use with any system.
 The are only examples for demonstrating the order of the kexts listed in "Kernel/Add" section!
 - Ignore the red dots in the screenshots.
 - The kexts listed in Examples 2 to 6 are for PS2 Controllers (Keyboards, Mice, Trackpads).
 We recommend to use `config-2-PS2-Controller` plist as a starting point.
-- Thabks to Acquarius13 for showing how to enable te Wifi Root Patches in OCLP!
+- Thanks to Acquarius13 for showing how to enable te Wifi Root Patches in OCLP!